RedElastic/reactive-stock-trader/README.md

 The BFF ("backend for frontend") exposes an API on port 9100.

+### Setting up an IDE

+Lagom should import fine into IntelliJ IDEA and VSCode.
+A few pieces of advice:

+- Lagom requires Java 8 compatibility mode for compilation.
+We recommend installing Java 11 as your default JDK and the compilation target to Java 8.
+This combination will provide the best ergonomics and support.
+- Reactive Stock Trader makes heavy use of [Lombok](https://projectlombok.org/), a persistent collections framework for Java.
+You should find the appropriate IDE extensions for Lombok to avoid (significant) IDE warnings.
+	- For a Lombok introduction please visit here: [https://dzone.com/articles/introduction-to-lombok](https://dzone.com/articles/introduction-to-lombok)

 ### Testing the backend with CURL

 Let's ensure Reactive Stock trader is running properly before wiring up the UI.